Bagaha Copperplate inscription: Geographical place-names identified in inscription

-From this copper it is evident that in the 10th century this region was named as Darda-Gandaki.
-The Sanskrit word darda means 'mountain'.
-At present, the area of Bagaha is located on the banks of Gandaki in the lowland region of the Himalayas, so it is natural for the area to be called Darda- Ganḍki Maṇḍala in the 10th century.
+From this copper it is evident that in the 10th century this region was named as Darad-Gandaki.
+The Sanskrit word darad means 'mountain'.
+At present, the area of Bagaha is located on the banks of Gandaki in the lowland region of the Himalayas, so it is natural for the area to be called Darad-Gaṇḍakī Maṇḍala in the 10th century.

-The inscription mentions about a Brahmin named Yashaditya as the recipient of donated village named Vanapalli.
-The Sanskrit word palli means ‘village’.
+The inscription mentions a Brahmin named Yashaditya as the recipient of a donated village named Vañapalli.
+The Sanskrit word palli means ‘a small village’.
 At present, the area of Bagaha has the only forest sanctuary called Valmiki Tiger Reserve located in Valmiki Nagar area.
 There are many small villages still existing within the forest area of Valmiki Nagar.
 It is possible that one of such villages was given in donation.

 The term vyālisi-viṣaya mentioned in this inscription appears to be an administrative term.
 It might be an under which forty two administrative units were governed.
-In the textual sources of medieval India, the Dard-Gandaki Maṇḍala was mentioned in various scriptures and pilgrim-related texts under the name of Tīr-bhukta (current name Tirhut).
-As the rivers used to play an important role in the identification and naming of a place in ancient times, Tīr-bhukta was the region of western shore of Gandaki river, which was expanded till its confluence with the Ganges, at present day Sonpur in Vaishali district of Bihar.
-As this area was located (Snk. bhukta) on the banks (Snk. tīr) of the Gandaki, its name was given Tīra-bhukta.
-The present name of this region, Tirhut, is Apabhraṃśa of its Sanskrit name Tīra-bhukta.
+In the textual sources of medieval India, the Darad-Gandaki Maṇḍala was mentioned in various scriptures and pilgrim-related texts under the name of Tīra-bhukti (current name Tirhut).
+As the rivers used to play an important role in the identification and naming of a place in ancient times, Tīra-bhukti was the region of western shore of Gandaki river, which was expanded till its confluence with the Ganges, at present day Sonpur in Vaishali district of Bihar.
+As this area was located (Skt. bhukta) on the banks (Skt. tīra) of the Gandaki, its name was given Tīra-bhukti.
+The present name of this region, Tirhut, is Apabhraṃśa of its Sanskrit name Tīra-bhukti.